 Tenants, users, and roles in Azure Lighthouse scenarios

-Before onboarding customers for Azure Lighthouse, it's important to understand how Azure Active Directory (Azure AD) tenants, users, and roles work, and how they can be used in Azure Lighthouse scenarios.
+Before onboarding customers for Azure Lighthouse, it's important to understand how Microsoft Entra tenants, users, and roles work, and how they can be used in Azure Lighthouse scenarios.

-A tenant is a dedicated and trusted instance of Azure AD.
+A tenant is a dedicated and trusted instance of Microsoft Entra ID.
 Typically, each tenant represents a single organization.
 Azure Lighthouse enables logical projection of resources from one tenant to another tenant.
 This allows users in the managing tenant (such as one belonging to a service provider) to access delegated resources in a customer's tenant, or lets enterprises with multiple tenants centralize their management operations.

 In order to achieve this logical projection, a subscription (or one or more resource groups within a subscription) in the customer tenant must be onboarded to Azure Lighthouse.
 This onboarding process can be done either through Azure Resource Manager templates or by publishing a public or private offer to Azure Marketplace.

 With either onboarding method, you'll need to define authorizations.
-Each authorization includes a principalId (an Azure AD user, group, or service principal in the managing tenant) combined with a built-in role that defines the specific permissions that will be granted for the delegated resources.
+Each authorization includes a principalId (a Microsoft Entra user, group, or service principal in the managing tenant) combined with a built-in role that defines the specific permissions that will be granted for the delegated resources.

-Unless explicitly specified, references to a "user" in the Azure Lighthouse documentation can apply to an Azure AD user, group, or service principal in an authorization.
+Unless explicitly specified, references to a "user" in the Azure Lighthouse documentation can apply to a Microsoft Entra user, group, or service principal in an authorization.

 Best practices for defining users and roles